How to protect your Mac from malware and what to do if it caught a virus

 - Remove all the questionable extensions.
 Open the list of the extensions in your browser and delete manually all of those that you didn’t install on purpose.

 - Remove all the questionable apps.
-It’s not enough to remove just the icon of the app: you need to drag to the trash both the app and all the files related to it.
+It’s not enough to remove just the app’s icon: you need to drag to the trash both the app and all the related files.
 Be careful, because if you accidentally remove the files of the useful apps, the device won’t function properly.
 Otherwise, you can delete the apps quicker and easier with MacKeeper.

 - Create a new user profile.
 Viruses often attach to a particular user profile.
 But if you start a new profile and transfer all your important data to it, you’ll probably be safe.